-From the factory, the Hull Unit is lubricated with the types of oil or grease as specified below.
+From the factory, the hull unit is lubricated with the types of oil or grease as specified below.
 However, if of equal quality, other types may be used.
-The numbers below refer to the lubrication points on the illustration to the left.
+The following number refer to the lubrication points on the illustration to the left.

-- (1) The ball bearing on the top of the hoist/lower screw must be lubricated with normal ball bearing grease. - (2) The hoisting spindle should be lubricated with Tonna Slideway Oils S68. - (3) Topping up the shaft sleeve through the grease nipple is only required if the shaft is dry of lubrication, or if water tends to force its way up along the shaft.
+(1) The ball bearing on each end of the hoist/lower screw must be lubricated with normal ball bearing grease.

+(2) The hoisting spindle should be lubricated with Tonna Slideway Oils S68.

+(3) Topping up the shaft sleeve through the grease nipple is only required if the shaft is dry of lubrication, or if water tends to force its way up along the shaft.
 The shaft sleeve is filled with Esso Cazar K1.